JRKagumba/2D-video-based-running-analysis/README.md

 ## Overview

 This project aims to create a gait event detection algorithm that does not require conventional methods such as motion capture or force plates and is applicable to a wide range of athletes and gait patterns.
 The algorithm combines elements of coordinate-based, velocity-based, and probabilistic approaches through a data-driven model.
-A time series model is created, using coordinate- and velocity-based features to predict the likelihood of an event in a series of frames.
+A time series model is created, using coordinate and velocity-based features to predict the likelihood of an event in a series of frames.